-(a) Debt service on the outstanding Utility Bonds and the Outstanding Park Bonds and the Bonds.
-See "DISTRICT DEBT-Utility and Park Debt Service Requirements."
+(b) Debt service on the Bonds is estimated assuming an interest rate of 5.00%.
+See "DISTRICT DEBT-Utility Debt Service Requirements."

-(b) See "DISTRICT DEBT-Road Debt Service Requirements."
+(c) See "DISTRICT DEBT-Road Debt Service Requirements."

 INTRODUCTION

 This Official Statement provides certain information in connection with the issuance by Fort Bend County Municipal Utility District No. 215 (the "District") of its \$4,935,000 Unlimited Tax Park Bonds, Series 2025 (the "Bonds").